derb12/mcetl/.github/ISSUE_TEMPLATE.md

 ### Description

 Describe what you were trying to get done.
-Tell us what happened, what went wrong, and what you expected to happen.
+Include what happened, what went wrong, and what you expected to happen.

 ### What I Did